Hyperthermia - malignant; Hyperpyrexia - malignant; MH

 Genetic counseling is recommended for anyone with a family history of myopathy, muscular dystrophy, or MH.

-American Association of Nurse Anesthetists.
+American Association of Nurse Anesthesiology.
 Malignant hyperthermia crisis preparedness and treatment: position statement.

 Reviewed by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.